microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/data-processing.md

 ## FinOps hubs v0.2-0.3

+The following steps outline the process for exporting and processing cost data using FinOps hubs versions 0.2-0.3:

 1. Cost Management exports raw cost details to the **msexports** container.
-[Learn more](#about-exports).
+For more information, see [About exports](#about-exports).
 2. The **msexports_ExecuteETL** pipeline kicks off the extract-transform-load (ETL) process when files are added to storage.
 3. The **msexports_ETL_ingestion** pipeline saves exported data in parquet format in the **ingestion** container.
-[Learn more](#about-ingestion).
+For more information, see [About exports](#about-ingestion).
 4. Power BI reads cost data from the **ingestion** container.

 FinOps hubs 0.2-0.3 use the export path to determine the exported scope and month.
-This is important as updates to the path can break the data pipelines.
-To avoid this, we recommend updating to FinOps hubs 0.4.
+This point is important as updates to the path can break the data pipelines.
+To avoid this problem, we recommend updating to FinOps hubs 0.4.
 The expected path should mimic:

 ```text
 msexports/{scope-id}/{export-name}/{date-range}/{export-time}/{guid}/{file}